 Unlike many of the other types of luxury vinyl, COREtec planks do not require any acclimation.
 Plus, there is very little floor preparation needed before laying the planks.
+Also, since they come with attached cork underlayment, you don’t even need to lay one first.

-Since COREtec is a floating floor, you can easily install them over your current hard surface flooring.
-And since they come with attached cork underlayment, you don’t even need to lay one first.
+You can install this line anywhere in your home.
+Since COREtec is a floating floor, you can easily install them over your current hard surface flooring. and even on imperfect subfloors.
+The company said they even work with radiant-heated subfloors.

 To install COREtec vinyl planks, make sure that your subfloor is clean, dry, and clear of debris.
 Your subfloor must be flat and structurally sound.